-Kheer recipes or payasam recipes – Kheer or payasam is a traditional Indian sweet pudding made using milk, grains, lentils and a sweetener like jaggery or sugar.
+Payasam varieties for the festive season. – Kheer or payasam is a traditional Indian Sweet pudding made using milk, grains, lentils and a sweetener like jaggery or sugar.
 Grains like rice, millets, broken wheat, semolina/ sooji are most commonly used.
 Lentils like moong dal too are used to make payasam that is offered to Gods especially to Goddess Lakshmi.

 Kheer or Payasam plays a crucial role during most Hindu festivals as it is offered to the Gods as naivedhyam / bhog during religious ceremonies like puja or homa / havan.
 It is prepared using ingredients based on religious and family beliefs.

 Not only during festivals, it is also made in every home even for simple occasions like birthdays, parties and special meals.

 Here is a collection of payasam and kheer recipes on this blog that can be made for any festivals like Varalakshmi puja, Ganesh Chaturthi, Durga Navratri and Diwali.

 Semiya payasam – is another quick to make dessert with milk, vermicelli/ seviyan and sugar under 20 mins.
 This can be made anytime with ease even for a crowd.

 Aval payasam / poha kheer – Simple, thick and delicious payasam made with poha, beaten rice.
 This is usually made during krishna Jayanthi as Lord Krishna loves poha or aval.
 This can be made with sugar or jaggery as per the availability.